 Tie a circle and a knot to hold the bait that you will use.
 Afterwards, you will need to hook it into the tip of your fishing line.
 I suggest that you use round hooks because these hooks fit the mouth of the carp while the fishing line is pulling the eye of the hook.

-Never use treble hooks since this type of hooks may hurt and injure the carp.
+Never use treble hooks since these types of hooks may hurt and injure the carp.

 Step 4: Bait Your Fishing Location